 Under the terms of the Etame Marin block PSC, the Company has a cash funding arrangement for the eventual abandonment of all offshore wells, platforms and facilities on the Etame Marin block.
 As a result of the PSC Extension, annual funding payments are spread over the periods from 2018 through 2028.
 The amounts paid will be reimbursed through the Cost Account and are non-refundable.
-The abandonment estimate used for this purpose is approximately \$61.8 million (\$36.3 million net to VAALCO) on an undiscounted basis.
-Through March 31, 2021, \$38.9 million (\$22.9 million net to VAALCO) on an undiscounted basis has been funded.
-This cash funding " line item of the condensed consolidated balance sheet.
+The abandonment estimate used for this purpose is approximately

+\$61.8 million (\$36.4 million net to VAALCO) on an undiscounted basis.
+Through June 30, 2021, \$38.8 million (\$22.8 million net to VAALCO) on an undiscounted basis has been funded.
+This cash funding is reflected under "Other noncurrent assets" in the "Abandonment funding" line item of the condensed consolidated balance sheet.
 Future changes to the anticipated abandonment cost estimate could change the asset retirement obligation and the amount of future abandonment funding payments.

 On March 5, 2019, in accordance with certain foreign currency regulatory requirements, the Gabonese branch of an international commercial bank holding the abandonment funds in a U.S. dollar denominated account transferred the funds to the Central Bank for CEMAC, of which Gabon is one of the six member states.
 The U.S. dollars were converted to local currency with a credit back to the Gabonese branch.
-During the three months ended March 31, 2021, the Company recorded a \$0.5 million foreign currency loss associated with the abandonment funding account.
+During the three months ended June 30, 2021, the foreign currency loss associated with the abandonment funding account was not material.
+During the six months ended June 30, 2021, the Company recorded \$0.6 million foreign currency losses associated with the abandonment funding account.
 Amendment No. 5 to the Etame Marin block PSC provides that in the event that the Gabonese bank fails for any reason to reimburse all of the principal and interest due, the Company and the other joint venture owners shall no longer be held liable for the resulting shortfall in funding the obligation to remediate the sites.